Who Is This Credit Card Best For?

 You don’t have to have a Chase credit card to use Credit Journey.

 Chase Bank’s security features for its cards are also relatively standard for a big, national issuer.
 You can lock your card with the Chase Bank app or in your online account in case you misplace it or if someone steals it, which is handy.
-The United Gateway Card also can be used with contactless readers, which might give you more peace of mind in today’s coronavirus landscape.
+The United Gateway Card also can be used with contactless readers.

 United Gateway Card’s Fees